Pumphrey Law

 Aggravated Manslaughter

 There are certain circumstances in which a manslaughter charge can be enhanced to aggravated manslaughter.
-Florida Statute section 782.07(2)-(4) explains that when an individual causes the death of an elderly person, disabled adult, minor, law enforcement officer, firefighter, or EMT by culpable negligence, it is considered aggravated manslaughter.
+Florida Statute section 782.07(2)-(4) explains that when an individual causes the death of certain protected victims by culpable negligence, it is considered aggravated manslaughter.
+A person may face an aggravated manslaughter charge for the death of any of the following victims:

 Aggravated manslaughter is considered a first-degree felony in Florida.
 A first-degree felony results in the following penalties: